pakerfeldt/android-viewflow/README.md

         />

 The use of `app:sidebuffer` is optional.
 It defines the number of Views to buffer on each side of the currently shown View.
 The default sidebuffer is 3, making up a grand total of 7 (3 * 2 + 1) Views loaded at a time (at max).
-To be able to use the more convenient `app:title` the application namespace must be included in the same manner as the android namespace is.
+To be able to use the more convenient `app:sidebuffer` attribute, the application namespace must be included in the same manner as the android namespace is.
 Please refer to the layout main.xml in the example project for a full example.
 Again, note that it's the application namespace and *not* the viewflow namespace that must be referred like `xmlns:app="http://schemas.android.com/apk/res/your.application.package.here"`.

 ### In your activity